| 1828 |

 Laid down at Chatham Royal Naval Dockyard London.

-She was a sixth rate man of war of 652 tons, with 26 guns, a Jackass Frigate.
-She was designed by Sir Robert Seppings.
+She was a sixth rate man of war of 652 tons, with 26 guns (twenty

 Launched.